-Leadership for Penn State Hershey PRO Wellness Center is provided by representatives of both the Pediatric and Internal Medicine departments at Penn State Hershey College of Medicine and Penn State Milton S. Hershey Medical Center.
-This team is responsible for determining the overall direction of the Center, contributing financial resources and related opportunities, and advising the Executive Director in Center management issues.
+Leadership for Penn State PRO Wellness is provided by representatives of both the Pediatric and Internal Medicine departments at Penn State College of Medicine and Penn State Health Milton S. Hershey Medical Center.
+This team is responsible for determining the overall direction of PRO Wellness, contributing financial resources and related opportunities, and advising the Executive Director in Center management issues.
 This team is comprised of the following individuals:

 Ian M. Paul, M.D., M.Sc.